danpape/YubiKey-Guide/README.md

 Shut down the computer and, if possible, disconnect any hard drives and unnecessary peripherals.

 Make sure your "LIVE BOOT" USB flash drive is still inserted and boot to the live image.
-Configure networking to continue.
+Temporarily configure networking to continue, as we need to update a few packages.

 [DXP: add something about the sudo password] ...